Bloodpack/proxmox_nag_removal/README.md

-# This script removes the " you have no valid subscription " popup on Proxmox VE
+# This script removes the no subscription popup on Proxmox VE

 This script is designed to automate the process of modifying a specific file (`proxmoxlib.js`) in the Proxmox system and restarting the Proxmox Proxy service (`pveproxy`).
 It is intended for use in **homelab** environments only.